martin3zra/stocks-tracker/README.md

 docker exec -it slim php bin/listener.php
 ```
 now you should see a Started to listen output in your console.

+Here you can find the [Postman collection](https://github.com/martin3zra/stocks-tracker/blob/main/Stock%20Tracker.postman_collection.json) to test the app.

 And with that you're all set to request stock quotes.